History of Gaza: Umayyad period

-Under the Umayyads Gaza served as a minor administrative center.
-In 672 an earthquake struck the city but there are few details of its effects.
-Under the caliph-appointed governors, Christians and Jews were taxed, though their worship and trade continued, as noted in the writings of the bishop Saint Willibald, who visited the city in 723.
+Abbasid period

 The year 750 saw the end of Umayyad rule in Palestine and the arrival of the Abbasids, with Gaza becoming a center for the writing of Islamic law.
 In 767, Muhammad ibn Idris ash-Shafi'i was born in Gaza and lived his early childhood there; al-Shafi'i founded one of the prominent fiqhs (schools of law) of Sunni Islam, named Shafi'i after him.

 In 796 the city was laid waste during a civil war by the Arab tribes of the area.
 Gaza apparently recovered by the 9th century according to Persian geographer Istakhri who wrote that merchants grew rich there "for this place was a great market for the people of the Hejaz."
 A Christian writer, writing in 867, described it as "rich in all things".
 Gaza's port, however, occasionally succumbed to neglect under Arab rule and an overall decline in commerce followed because of infighting among Palestine's rulers and Bedouin bandits who disrupted overland trade routes towards the city.

+Tulunids and Fatimids

 From 868 to 905 the Tulunids ruled Gaza, and around 909, the influence of the Fatimids from Egypt started to grow, leading to a slow decline of the city.
 The orange was introduced to the area, arriving from India in 943.
 In 977, the Fatimids established an agreement with the Seljuk Turks, whereby the Fatimids would control Gaza and the land south of it, including Egypt.
 By the 985 CE, while under Fatimid rule, the Arab geographer al-Muqaddasi described Gaza as "a large town lying on the highroad to Egypt on the border of the desert.
 There is here a beautiful mosque, also to be seen is the monument for the Khalif Umar."
-The Arabic-language poet Abu Ishaq Ibrahim al-Ghazzi was born in the city in 1049.
+The Arabic-language poet Sulayman al-Ghazzi, who later also became bishop of the city, wrote many poems that thematise the hardships Palestinian Christians suffered during the reign of caliph al-Hakim.
+Another poet, Abu Ishaq Ibrahim al-Ghazzi, was born in the city in 1049.